Land Clearing & Brush Removal in Garden Valley, CA

 Brushtech Land Management proudly serves Garden Valley, the historic unincorporated community in El Dorado County with deep Gold Rush roots.
 Originally known as "Johntown," Garden Valley presents unique land management challenges that require specialized knowledge and proper safety protocols.

 At 1,949 feet elevation in the Sierra Nevada foothills, Garden Valley properties require expert care that accounts for local environmental factors, including naturally occurring asbestos in soil.
-We bring the knowledge, equipment, and safety protocols necessary to protect your property while ensuring the health and safety of your family and our crew.
+Brushtech brings the knowledge, equipment, and safety protocols necessary to protect your property while ensuring the health and safety of your family and the crew.

 Comprehensive land management solutions delivered with proper safety protocols and deep understanding of Garden Valley's unique environmental conditions